John Swagert, M.D.

 Arizona State University, MBA (2000)

 I have always been passionate about improving health and people’s living conditions.
-I came to Mountain Park almost 10 years ago because I was really impressed with the organization’s mission and wanted to support and be a part of it.
+I came to Mountain Park in 2006 because I was really impressed with the organization’s mission and wanted to support and be a part of it.